material-components/material-components-ios/components/NavigationBar/README.md

 Consistent with iOS design guidelines, the title in the navigation bar is centered by default.
 However, certain use cases may warrant use of a left aligned title such as: when there is a strong relationship between the title and additional content appearing in the navigation bar, or where centering the title causes ambiguity.

-## API documentation
+## Design & API documentation

 <ul class="icon-list">
+  <li class="icon-list-item icon-list-item--spec"><a href="https://material.io/go/design-app-bar-top">Material Design guidelines: Top App Bar</a></li>
+  <li class="icon-list-item icon-list-item--link">Class: <a href="https://material.io/components/ios/catalog/app-bars/navigation-bars/api-docs/Classes/MDCNavigationBar.html">MDCNavigationBar</a></li>
+  <li class="icon-list-item icon-list-item--link">Class: <a href="https://material.io/components/ios/catalog/app-bars/navigation-bars/api-docs/Classes/MDCNavigationBarTextColorAccessibilityMutator.html">MDCNavigationBarTextColorAccessibilityMutator</a></li>
+  <li class="icon-list-item icon-list-item--link">Protocol: <a href="https://material.io/components/ios/catalog/app-bars/navigation-bars/api-docs/Protocols/MDCUINavigationItemObservables.html">MDCUINavigationItemObservables</a></li>
-  <li class="icon-list-item icon-list-item--link"><a href="https://material.io/components/ios/catalog/flexible-headers/navigation-bars/api-docs/Classes/MDCNavigationBar.html">API: MDCNavigationBar</a></li>
+  <li class="icon-list-item icon-list-item--link">Enumeration: <a href="https://material.io/components/ios/catalog/app-bars/navigation-bars/api-docs/Enums/MDCNavigationBarTitleAlignment.html">MDCNavigationBarTitleAlignment</a></li>
 </ul>

 ## Related components